walles/bazel-test/README.md

 * Test and build using `./ci.sh`

 # TODO
+* Best way to get test output from `bazel test unittests`?
 * Figure out how to generate a `py2.py3` `.whl` file
-* Figure out how to build with both Python 2 and Python 3
 * Make Bazel run `shellcheck` on all shell scripts
 * Make Bazel run `flake8` on all Python code, both in Python 2 and Python 3 mode
 * Make Bazel run `mypy` on all Python code, both in Python 2 and Python 3 mode